diannedejesus/debt_tracker/sdd.md

     - Insert payment

 - [X] Bills can't be more than debt owed
-- Debt paid logic needed
+- [~] Debt paid logic needed
+    - implement logic in edit payments

 <!-- NOTES